Please Note: Click here if you are a resident of NY.

 OUR PROMISE TO YOU

 Since your satisfaction is our priority, we are pleased to give you 10 days to review your plan.
 If, during this 10-day period, you are not completely satisfied for any reason, you may cancel your plan and receive a full refund.
-Please note that this refund is only available if the trip has not started and if a claim has not been initiated.
+Please note that this refund is only available if you haven't started your event and if a claim has not been initiated.
 After this 10-day period, your premium is nonrefundable.*

 * Some states allow a longer period or provide different terms for refunds.
 See the full terms and conditions of your plan for details.